Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Arthritis is a chronic condition involving swelling and pain in the joints.
+Arthritis is a long-term (chronic) condition involving swelling and pain in your joints.
 IBD is chronic inflammation of all or part of your digestive tract.
-If you have EnA, you have both chronic swelling in your joints and inflammation in part of your digestive tract.
+If you have EnA, you have both chronic pain and swelling in your joints and inflammation in your digestive tract.

-EnA is one type of spondyloarthropathy, a long-term (chronic) disease of the joints.
+EnA is one type of spondyloarthropathy, a chronic disease of your joints.
+The condition can interfere with your quality of life, but there are treatment options available.

 Symptoms and Causes

 Scientists are unsure what causes enteropathic arthritis.
-They suspect it’s related to a protein called HLA-B27 on the outside of white blood cells.
+They suspect a protein called HLA-B27 on the outside of your white blood cells may cause it.
 The protein can cause your immune system to attack healthy cells in your joints.
+But HLA-B27 isn’t specific to the disease.
+It can be positive in people who don’t have enteropathic arthritis.

 Advertisement